 Web Accessibility Disclaimer: If you have difficulty accessing the documents on this page, please contact Assistant Superintendent Christopher Abdoo at firstname.lastname@example.org, who can provide the document/information in an alternative format.

 In light of the items in the Governor's proposed budget, all members of the BH-BL community are encouraged to contact their elected leaders to voice their opinions on public school funding and mandate relief.

 Your voice can make a difference!
 Be an advocate for BH-BL students.
 Not sure where to start?
-Download our Advocacy Toolkit for guidance.
+See below for some advocacy tips.

 We've learned that sending your comments via regular mail is most effective.
 They can be addressed and mailed to:

 Albany, NY 12248

 Albany, NY 12247

 Legislative Office Building, Room 725

 School districts across New York are making cuts to their